suhail-akhtar/docker-management-dashboard/README.md

 ```

 2. Enable CORS for the API (for development):
-Add appropriate CORS headers to your Docker API proxy.
+Add appropriate CORS headers to your Docker or Nginx configuration  (already shared above).

 ### Security Considerations
 - Use HTTPS for production deployments